 Finally!
 It’s 5:36 p.m. on Friday evening, and you’ve just finished your last document of the week.
 Time to shut down the laptop.
 It was another productive week with an impressive volume of documents sent off, off and away.
 Always a great feeling!

-Uh huh… ‘just’ track it down.
-That ends up taking quite a bit longer than either you or Joyce had expected.
-At first, it looks like the document is lost, but after some proverbial ‘blood, sweat and tears’, you manage to ferret it out.
-You’re relieved, Joyce is happy, and Ms Jones… well, hopefully she will be happy soon, too.
+Uh-huh… ‘just’ track it down.
+That takes quite a bit longer than you or Joyce had expected.
+At first, it looks like the document is lost, but after some proverbial ‘blood, sweat, and tears,’ you manage to ferret it out.
+You’re relieved, Joyce is happy, and Ms. Jones… well, hopefully, she will be happy soon, too.
 The harrowing search cost you half your morning.
-And you really had other things you needed to do.
+And you had other things you needed to do.
 What went wrong?

 A document without document properties

 We know exactly where things went wrong.
 But you probably saw that coming.
-If we didn’t have the answer, why would we write these blogs?
+Why would we write these blogs if we didn’t have the answer?
 But we digress… Your document probably had little or no document properties assigned to it.
-And it’s precisely these properties, also known as metadata, that make your document easy to find.
+And precisely these properties, also known as metadata, make your document easy to find.
 They indicate the basic details of your document.
-When you assign the right properties to your document, you can use them to find it later.
-Some examples include project-specific documents and properties such as ‘document type’.
-In this case, you could have given your document the property ‘lease’.
+When you assign the right properties to your document, you can use thesem to find it later.
+Some examples include project -specific documents and properties such as ‘document type.’
+In this case, you could have given your document the property ‘lease.’